foodfight/foodfight.github.com/source/_posts/2012-10-11-metrics-driven-engineering.markdown

 Outline<a name="outline"></a>
 -----

+John and Nathen sat down with Marc Watts, Mark Jennings, and David Lutzy to discuss the DevOps culture and history at Lonely Planet, performance, metrics-driven engineering, and more.

 * 0:40 - [In the News](http://foodfightshow.org/2012/10/metrics-driven-engineering.html#news)
 * 2:08 - Meetup Groups &amp; Events
 * 3:38 - Google+ Chef Hangouts